JorgeMartinezPizarro/smb/README.md

 **Mailer**

-A dockerized mail client that search for new emails.
+A dockerized mail client looking for new emails.

 **GPT**

-A dockerized llama GGUF model to answer emails.
+A dockerized llama GGUF model to generate answers.

 **Orchestrator**

-A dockerized service that coordinate the workflow.
+A dockerized service that coordinates the workflow.

 **Database**

-Stores metrics and other information useful.
+Stores metrics and other useful information.

 ## ⚙️ Requirements